tkf/railgun/doc/source/index.rst

 Installation::

-    easy_install railgun  # using setuptools
     pip install railgun   # using pip
+    easy_install railgun  # using setuptools (if you must)

+Requirement:

+- Numpy
+- (matplotlib for sample code)

 Contents: